RetroPie/RetroPie-Docs/docs/scraper.md

 - **Update scraper to the latest version:** This updates the scraper to the latest version.

-Note that after you scrape the games you may need to restart emulationstation.
+Note that while scraping you have to kill EmulationStation processes so that the gamelists are created properly.
 It may take some time for the xml files to build.
-If it doesn't work you may need to try it outside of emulationstation from the terminal.

 # EmulationStation Built-In Scraper: